Do expats from Illinois still owe Illinois state taxes?

 • Automatic Extension for Expats: June 15.
 If you are living outside the U.S. on April 15, you may receive an automatic two-month extension to file your return and pay any amount due without requesting an extension, extending the deadline to June 15.
 However, interest on any unpaid taxes will accrue from the original April 15 deadline.

 • Additional Extension: October 15.
 You can request a further extension by filing Form 502E, Application for Extension of Time to File Personal Income Tax Return, typically extending the deadline to October 15.
-This extension is for filing your return only, not for paying any taxes owed.
+Importantly, this extension is only an extension of time to file your return, not for paying any taxes owed.
 Interest on any unpaid taxes will continue to accrue from the original April 15 deadline.

-• Payment Deadlines.
-Regardless of filing extensions, any taxes owed must be paid by April 15 to avoid interest and late payment penalties.
-If you file an extension, ensure that your payment is postmarked by the due date to avoid additional charges.
+• Payment Deadlines: Regardless of filing extensions, any taxes owed must be paid by April 15 to avoid interest and late payment penalties.
+If you file an extension, ensure that your payment is postmarked by the due date to avoid additional charges, including a separate penalty for failure to timely file your tax return.

 Consequences of non-compliance with Illinois state tax laws